simolus3/drift/docs/content/en/docs/Other engines/web.md

 WebDatabase.withStorage(MoorWebStorage.indexedDbIfSupported(name))
 ```

-Moor will automatically migrate data from local storage to `IndexeDb` when it is available.
+Moor will automatically migrate data from local storage to `IndexedDb` when it is available.